 If you have leftover slices, chill them and wrap them each tightly in freezer-safe wrap.
 Store them in the refrigerator or the freezer and serve whenever you like!

-The dairy in the gluten free pie crust can be replaced if you use our recipe for classic gluten free pie crust and follow the instructions for making that without butter.
+The dairy in the gluten free pie crust can be replaced if you use our recipe for classic gluten free pie crust and follow the instructions under the heading “How to make a gluten free pie crust without sour cream.”

 The butter in the filling can be replaced with vegan butter.
 My favorite brands are Melt and Miyoko's Kitchen.